simulatedScience/AI_saboteur_game/README.md

 8. add chat & LLM agents -> retraining may be difficult due to larger agents -> training on HPC ...?

 ### non-ordered milestones:
-- make player-count adjustable
+- ✓ make player-count adjustable
-- add dead-end path cards
+- ✓ add dead-end path cards
-- make available cards easily adjustable. -> config file with each card type and number of cards.
+- ✓ make available cards easily adjustable. -> config file with each card type and number of cards.
 - make reward cards easily adjustable -> config table with reward amount, card count for each player count.
 - make saboteur/ miner distribution easily adjustable -> config table with miner card count, saboteur card count for each player count.
-- decide on observation and action spaces (a: for regular NN agents, b: for LLM agents)
+- ✓ decide on observation and action spaces (a: for regular NN agents, b: for LLM agents) -> see doc
+- plan and build policy analysis tools

 During development reevaluate the next steps based on observations.
-Adding complexity may not be necessary if very interesting behaviour is observed before.
+Adding complexity may not be necessary if very interesting behaviour is observed with earlier versions.

+### Additional TODOs:
+- improve doc:
+  - describe internal game state representations
+  - describe action masking